What is the Best Antistatic Flooring Option for IDF Rooms, Data Centers and Server Rooms?

 Recommended

-ESD COATING
+ESD Coating

-Groundworx Ultra generation 3 ESD urethane
+Groundworx Ultra generation 3 ESD urethane installed over concrete

-Installed cost: $
+Installed cost: $$

 - High PSI rating enables easy rolling of large systems, pallet jacks and fork lifts.

-- Non porous surface is easily cleaned.
+- Non-porous surface is easily cleaned.

 - Urethane is scratch resistant.

 - Available in multiple colors.
+May come in custom colors as well.

 ShadowFX static-dissipative carpet tile